sunfounder/electronic-kit-for-raspberry-pi/docs/source/lesson_16_voltmeter.rst

     {

-        Serial.begin(9600);//Initialize the serial monitor
+        Serial.begin(9600);          // Initialize the serial monitor

-        lcd.begin(16, 2);// set the position of the characters on the LCD as Line 2, Column 16
+        lcd.begin(16, 2);            // set the position of the characters on the LCD as Line 2, Column 16

-        lcd.print("Voltage Value:");//print "Voltage Value:"
+        lcd.print("Voltage Value:"); // print "Voltage Value:"

     }